What Are Monoclonal Antibodies?

 - Casirivimab and imdevimab, given together (known as REGEN-COV)

 In April 2021, the FDA withdrew EUA for bamlanivimab alone because more variants of the COVID-19 virus were becoming resistant to the drug.
 In January, 5% of variants were resistant to bamlanivimab alone.
 By mid-March, it was 20%.
-Doctors can still use bamlanivimab with other drugs, like etesevimab.
+In June, the FDA paused it's EUA for the combination use of bamlanivimab and etesevimab.

 Other mAbs and combinations of mAbs seem to work more broadly against most variants of the COVID-19 virus.
 Scientists continue to carefully watch how well mAb treatments work against variants of SARS-CoV-2.